vebrovski/cobalt/comments and reviews.md

 4. In *Comments provider* choose *Cobalt - Types as comments*.
 5. *Select section* to store comments (Comment-S), *Content type* (Comment-T) and *Force category* if you want.
 Purpose of *Force category* is to store comments in section category instead of section root.
 Remember to check *Submission paramaters* tab in your type (Content-T) and under *Categories Behaviour* you have *Allow root submission*.
 If you don't have subcategories in your Comment-S than this should be set to Yes.

-For now I won't be covering other paramaters since they are pretty straightforward.
+For now I won't be covering other parameters since they are pretty straightforward.

-Once you set up your Comments Parameters usesr will be able to add comments under your Content-T record.
+Once you set up your Comments Parameters users will be able to add comments under your Content-T record.

 ### Comments rating (reviews)

-1. Go edit your Comment-T.
+1. Go edit your type Comment-T.
+2. Under *General Parameters -> Templates -> Rating* select your rating template.
+This is used for clicking icons when you submit your rating (ex.
+1-5).
+You can see how they look in administrator under Cobalt -> Templates -> Ratings.
+You can also copy template or make your own.
+Ratings template files are in `components/com_cobalt/views/rating_tmpls`.
+3. Stay on the same parameters tab and see parameters under *Rating*.
+If you are doing reviews choose *Only article author* under *Who can rate* because you don't want your Content-T author to review his own record.
+4. Stay on the same tab.
+If you want to use multiple rating options set *Yes* in *Enable multiple ratings* and write down options under *Multiple rating options*.
+Write down one option on each line.
+Multiple rating is useful if you want to rate for ex. restaurant service and you want your users to be able to rate food, service, value, atmosphere...

 ### Reply to comments